Clinical Evaluation Search Strategy

 Flow diagram of search strategy for clinical evaluation under MDR

-Support Clinical Evaluation & Studies MEDDEV MDR Class III
+MEDDEV Clinical Evaluation & Studies for MDR Class III

 Clinical Data vs. Clinical Evaluation vs. Performance Data